miguelRivero/Document_List/README.md

 **Behavior:**

 - Preserves locally created documents (added via the form)
-- Adds new documents received from WebSocket notifications
+- Adds new documents received from WebSocket notifications at the beginning of the list
 - Maintains existing documents from previous API calls
 - Document order: `[New API docs, User-created docs, Existing API docs]`

 **Use Case:** Ideal for collaborative environments where users want to see both their own work and updates from other sources without losing their local changes.

-### Replace Mode
+#### Replace Mode

 ```typescript
 documentStore.setMergeMode('replace');